Table Of Contents

 Business intelligence

-The data of an organization needs to be handled by a lot of different people.
-All of them are not necessarily data scientists and will not be familiar with the programming tools used by engineers.
+An organization’s data needs to be handled by many different people.
+Not all of them are data scientists and will not be familiar with the programming tools used by engineers.

-They can rely on detailed reports and information dashboards that have an easy-to-use interface.
-Highly functional dashboards and automatic report creation can be built using Redshift.
-It can be used with tools like Amazon Quicksight and also third-party tools created by AWS partners.
+They can rely on detailed reports and information dashboards with an easy-to-use interface.
+Redshift can be used to build highly functional dashboards and automatic report creation.
+It can be used with tools like Amazon Quicksight and third-party tools created by AWS partners.

 Log analysis

-Behavior analytics is a powerful source for useful insights.
-Behavior analytics provide information on how a user uses an application, how they interact with it, the duration of use, their clicks, sensor data, and a plethora of other data.
+Behavior analytics is a powerful source of useful insights.
+It provides information on how a user uses an application, how they interact with it, the duration of use, their clicks, sensor data, and a plethora of other data.

 The data can be collected from multiple sources — including a web application used on a desktop, mobile phone, or tablet — and can be aggregated and analyzed to gain insight into user behavior.
 This coalescing of complex datasets and computing data can be done using Redshift.